Ap6pack/PDF-Search-Plus/README.md

 ## Features

 - Extracts and stores text from PDF pages
-- Extracts images from PDF pages and applies OCR using Tesseract or EasyOCR
+- Extracts images from PDF pages and applies OCR using Tesseract
 - Stores image metadata and OCR-extracted text in a SQLite database
 - Provides a user-friendly GUI for searching through the stored data
 - Allows for both single-file and folder-based (batch) PDF processing